ROCm/hipTensor/docs/transition/transition-to-hiptensor-2.x.rst

 Transition to hipTensor 2.0
 =============================

-hipTensor 2.0 brings significant enhancements and benefits over its predecessor.
-This guide provides an overview of the structure and main features of the new and improved API, outlines the key differences between the old and the new API, and demonstates how to migrate existing code to the new API.
+hipTensor 2.0 has significant changes and improvements over hipTensor 1.x.
+This article provides an overview of main features and the structure of the new and improved 2.0 API, describes the main differences between the 1.x and the 2.0 API, and demonstrate how to migrate existing code to the new API.

 --------------------------------
 Overview
 --------------------------------

-hipTensor 2.0 is designed to deliver higher performance, more functionality, and easier integration for your projects.
-We introduce a multi-stage API for all supported operations; Figure 1 illustrates the key stages (optional stages are grey): Creating an operation descriptor, restricting the kernel space, planning (i.e., selecting a kernel), and execution.
+hipTensor 2.0 provides higher performance, more functionality, and easier integration for your projects.
+It introduces a multi-stage API for all supported operations; Figure 1 illustrates the main stages (optional stages are grey): Creating an operation descriptor, restricting the kernel space, planning (i.e., selecting a kernel), and execution.

 .. figure:: hiptensor_2_transition.png
       :width: 800px
       :align: center

-This structure allows us to reduce our API footprint by consolidating all supported operations (contractions, reductions, elementwise, and permutation) into a single hiptensorOperationDescriptor_t object and share the same steps to reach execution.
-Additionally the new API supports querying the plan to determine the exact workspace size that is required by the operation (via hiptensorPlanGetAttribute()), thus reducing the memory requirements for applications to the bare minimum.
+This new structure allows us to combine all supported operations (contractions, reductions, elementwise, and permutation) into a single hiptensorOperationDescriptor_t object and use the same steps to execute different operations.
+Additionally the new API provides a method of querying the plan to determine the exact workspace size required by the operation, thus reducing the memory requirements for applications to the bare minimum.

 --------------------------------
-Differences at a glance
+Major Differences
 --------------------------------

-The key differences between the old and the new API are listed below:
+The main differences between the 1.x and the new 2.0 API are listed below:

 * ``hipDataType`` -> `hiptensorDataType_t <../api-reference/api-reference.html#hiptensordatatype-t>`_ (e.g., HIP_R_32F -> HIPTENSOR_R_32F)
 * ``hiptensorComputeType_t`` -> `hiptensorComputeDescriptor_t <../api-reference/api-reference.html#hiptensorcomputedescriptor-t>`_ (e.g., HIPTENSOR_COMPUTE_32F -> HIPTENSOR_COMPUTE_DESC_32F)